enkidevs/curriculum/web/html-and-css-basics/forms-iii/type-password.md

 ### How much do you know about HTML input form attributes?

 Mark which statement is true about the "type=password" attribute:

-???

 * Each input character appears as an asterisk or circle.
-* Each input character appears as a square or circle.
+* Each input character appears with the strikethrough style.
-* Each input character appears as an asterisk or square.
+* Each input character appears as normal but autocomplete is disabled.
 * Each input character does not appear.